Edited by: Keri Stooksbury

 Being Safe in the Sun

 Sunlight exposure provides us with the health benefits of vitamin D but also puts us in harm’s way by exposing us to the unhealthy dangers of ultraviolet radiation, known as UVA and UVB.
-While the recommendation is to try to “strike a balance between vitamin D and sun exposure,” it’s vital to remain ever mindful of staying safe whenever you are in the sun and limiting the amount of sun exposure you receive.
+It’s vital to remain ever mindful of staying safe whenever you are in the sun and limiting the amount of sun exposure you receive.

-Hot Tip: Remember, there’s no safe way to get a suntan from being in the sun or on a sunbed, so consider fake tan options (such as spray tans or fake tan lotions) as that is the only truly safe way to achieve a tan without any risks.
+Hot Tip: Remember, there’s no safe way to get a suntan from being in the sun or on a sunbed, so consider fake tan options (such as spray tans or fake tan lotions) as those are the only truly safe way to achieve a tan without any risks.

 If there’s 1 rule to stick to while in the sun, then it is to always avoid getting a sunburn.
 It sounds incredibly simple, but this is something you will need to take precautions against at all times.
 Your skin can still quickly burn, even on an overcast cloudy day when you may not feel hot and realize it at the time.